 - What are the warrants (values or strong beliefs) your audience holds about this type of subject?

 - How are your warrants (values or strong beliefs) different or the same as those of your audience?

 - Where do you and your audience have common ground?
 What basic needs, values and beliefs do you share?
-Examples of needs and values that motivate most audiences: basic needs, health, financial well being, affection and friendship, respect and esteem of others, self-esteem, new experience, self-actualization, convenience.
+Examples of needs and values that motivate most audiences: basic needs, health, financial well-being, affection and friendship, respect and esteem of others, self-esteem, new experience, self-actualization, and convenience.

 - Which of these needs and values could be effective for you to appeal to in your position essay?